Kevin Abstract: 2021-2023: Blanket

-In March 2021, Abstract and his Brockhampton bandmate Romil Hemnani found the record label and apparel company Video Store.
+In March 2021, Abstract and his Brockhampton bandmate Romil Hemnani founded the record label and apparel company Video Store.
 In April, he and Hemnani contributed to the debut EP by the Blossom, which was released on Video Store on April 6.
 On July 16, Abstract released the single "Slugger", featuring fellow rappers Slowthai and Snot.
 On August 19, he followed up "Slugger" with "Sierra Nights", featuring frequent collaborator Ryan Beatty.

 On October 4, 2023, nearly one year after Brockhampton disbanded, Abstract released "Blanket", the lead single from the album of the same name, a week after playing surprise shows at the Hollywood Forever Cemetery in Los Angeles and Baby's All Right in Brooklyn.
 The next single, "What Should I Do?", was released on October 18, followed by "Running Out" and "Madonna" on October 25, and November 1, respectively.
 Blanket was released on November 3, as Abstract's fourth solo album on RCA and Video Store.

 2024–present: Glue and Blush

-In 2024, Abstract released a series of singles, including "Tenessee" featuring Lil Nas X, "Creek" featuring Nourished by Time, "You're My Type of Pleasure", "Diamonds & Cash" featuring Lil Yachty and HVN, and "Big Dog", as part of an unrealized project titled Glue.
+In 2024, Abstract released a series of singles, including "Tennessee" featuring Lil Nas X, "Creek" featuring Nourished by Time, "You're My Type of Pleasure", "Diamonds & Cash" featuring Lil Yachty and HVN, and "Big Dog", as part of an unrealized project titled Glue.
 Although not officially released, these tracks were unofficially released by Abstract in the form of YouTube and SoundCloud uploads.

 In May 2025, Abstract began cryptically teasing a new project with the phrase "June 2025" attached to images of various friends and collborators.
 On May 29, he unofficially released the standalone track "Ghetto Graduation", in collaboration with Lil Saint and former Brockhampton member Ameer Vann.
 On June 7, Abstract officially announced his fifth studio album, Blush, recorded alongside a collective of Houston artists also known as Blush.
 At the same time, he released the lead single and music video "Geezer", reuniting him with Dominic Fike.
 Blush was officially released on June 27 and was co-executive produced by Abstract and Quadeca.
 It includes features from Fike, Quadeca, Vann, JPEGMafia, and Danny Brown, along with several local Houston musicians.
 In July, Abstract and Fike announced the formalization of their relationship as the duo Geezer, and released their debut single "Doggy", featuring Blush members Love Spells and Truly Young.

+In 2026, Abstract opened for Lorde on the Oceania leg of her Ultrasound World Tour.